ismaelmorenomartinez/ismaelmorenomartinez.github.io/content/research/_index.md

 **Dust to Dust: Tracing Air Pollution’s Impact on Work Accidents** with [Benjamin Hattemer](https://benjaminhattemer.com/) [[SSRN Working Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4812658)]

-###### Presented at: Microeconometrics Working Group, EUI; Norges Bank; Institute for Labour Law and Industrial Relations in the European Union
+###### Presented (or will be presented) at: 24th Annual Conference of the European Association of Environmental and Resource Economists, KU Leuven; 2nd Young AERNA Day, University of Girona; 1st International Conference of the Georgian Economic Association, Tbilisi; Microeconometrics Working Group, EUI; Norges Bank; Institute for Labour Law and Industrial Relations in the European Union

   <details>
     <summary> Abstract </summary>